New Colombo Plan Scholarship Information for Students

 To be eligible, Western Sydney University applicants for a New Colombo Plan Scholarship must:

-- be enrolled in units at Western Sydney University during the application process, and have completed at least 60 Western Sydney University credit points by the end of the 2017 academic year;
+- be currently enrolled in units at Western Sydney University during the application process;

-- be undertaking a Bachelor Degree or Bachelor Honours Degree when the Scholarship Program commences;
+- be actively undertaking a Bachelor Degree or Bachelor Honours Degree when the Scholarship Program would commence;

-The above eligibility is a guide that is referenced and paraphrased from the official New Colombo Plan Guidelines Scholarship Program 2018 Round (opens in a new window).
-All interested students are strongly encouraged to read the Guidelines to gauge if the Program is suitable for them before lodging an Expression of Interest.
+The above eligibility is a guide that is referenced and paraphrased from the official Australian Government New Colombo Plan Guidelines Scholarship Program 2021 Round (opens in a new window).
+All interested students are strongly encouraged to read the Guidelines to gauge if the Program is suitable for them before lodging an application to Western Sydney University.
+In the event of any discrepancy between this web information and the official 2021 Australian Government guidelines, the guidelines will take precedence.

 The New Colombo Plan Scholarship includes:

-- tuition fees to cover the cost of study for up to one Academic Year (including student service and amenities fees), where Scholars are studying as fee-paying international students, up to a maximum of $20,000 ($10,000 per semester or $6,666 per trimester).
+- tuition fees to cover the cost of study for any period up to a maximum of two semesters or three semesters (as defined by the Host Institution), where Scholars are studying as fee-paying international students, up to a maximum $10,000 per semester or $6,666 per trimester.
 These fees are payable directly to the Host Institution.
 The Scholarship will only provide for international tuition fees if no current exchange agreement place is available between the Home University (Western Sydney University) and the Host Institution.

 - a travel allowance of $2,500 to contribute to costs associated with the Scholar's travel to and from the Host Location.